 Born a Siberian peasant in 1869, Grigori Rasputin became a mystic and renegade monk who entranced the Romanovs — and ended up being assassinated because of it.

-For almost the entirety of Russia’s 370 years under the tsars, it was a sparsely populated country that yielded virtually no industrial output.
-It only abolished serfdom in 1861.
-And by 1900, revolutionary ferment could be heard and felt in the streets across the empire.
-Grigori Rasputin was born into this turbulent world in 1869.
+For almost the entirety of Russia’s 370 years of tsarist rule, the country was sparsely populated and yielded virtually no industrial output.
+Serfdom was only abolished in 1861.
+And near the end of the empire, revolutionary ferment could be felt in the streets all over the country.
+Enter Grigori Rasputin, who was born into this turbulent world in 1869.

-Ultimately, Rasputin, a son of landed peasants, would rise near the top of court society.
-And yet, he fell just as dramatically when he was killed by assassins just before the country’s whole system blew up in warfare and revolution.
-It was Rasputin’s fate to play a role in the last years of the regime from the heart of the royal court.
+But despite Grigori Rasputin’s incredible rise, he fell just as dramatically when he was killed by assassins shortly before the country’s whole system blew up in warfare and revolution.
+Apparently, it was Rasputin’s fate to play a role in the last years of the regime from the heart of the royal court.

-The Early Life Of Grigori Rasputin: A Nobody From Nowhere
+A Nobody From Nowhere: The Early Life Of Grigori Rasputin

-He was born in the small Western Siberian farming town of Pokrovskoe, hundreds of miles away from anything that wasn’t also a small rural town.
+Rasputin was born in the small Western Siberian farming town of Pokrovskoe, which was hundreds of miles away from anything that wasn’t also a small rural town.
 He didn’t make enough of an impression to leave many records of his early life.
 But around 1887, he married a local peasant girl named Praskovia, and they had several children together.

-Three of the children died young, which may have motivated Rasputin to take a pilgrimage to a monastery in Verkhoturye in 1892.
-While there, Rasputin seems to have gone through the motions of work and prayer like the other pilgrims, but he spent most of his time outside the monastery with a hermit, who converted him to a fundamentalist version of orthodoxy that included vegetarianism and continuous penitence for sin.
+Three of the children died young, which may have motivated Rasputin to make a pilgrimage to a monastery in Verkhoturye in 1892.
+While there, Rasputin reportedly went through the motions of work and prayer like the other pilgrims.
+But he also spent a lot of time outside the monastery with a hermit, who converted him to a fundamentalist version of orthodoxy that included vegetarianism and continuous penitence for sin.

-Rasputin would then wander Russia as a hermit for several years after his conversion, though he usually made it back to his family in time to help out with the planting and harvest.
-But while he was on the road, he developed a gift for talking people into putting him up in their homes and for giving him free food while he preached to them.
+After his conversion, Rasputin wandered Russia as a hermit for several years, though he usually returned to his family in time to help out with the planting and harvest in the town.
+But while he was on the road, he developed a gift for charming people.
+He could talk just about anyone into putting him up in their home and giving him free food as he preached to them.

-Somewhere along the way, a rumor started that he was a mystical healer.
-Never one to walk away from a soft living like that, Grigori Rasputin decided to start treating injured and ill farmers with a mix of faith healing, laying on of hands, scriptural teaching, and occasional common-sense advice about getting lots of rest and drinking plenty of fluids.
+Somewhere along the way, a rumor spread that he was a mystical healer.
+Never one to walk away from an opportunity like that, Grigori Rasputin decided to start treating injured and ill farmers with a mixture of faith healing, laying on of hands, scriptural teaching, and occasional common-sense advice about getting lots of rest and drinking plenty of fluids.

 Why Rasputin Was A Hard Man To Live With

 He “celebrated” every holiday, saint’s day, birthday, anniversary, and special occasion by forcing everyone to fast and kneel in prayer all evening.
-He forbade any work on the Sabbath, and instead of doing any work on the farm himself, he often convened religious meetings in the village square and preached for hours.
+He forbade any work on the Sabbath, and instead of doing any work on the farm himself, he often convened religious meetings in the village square.

 Meanwhile, his nonreligious activities were getting strange.
-Sometime during his career as a hermit, Rasputin had developed the habit of talking to himself, though genuine religious hermits usually took vows of silence.
+At some point during his time as a hermit, Rasputin had developed a habit of talking to himself, though genuine religious hermits usually took vows of silence.

-He also had a number of disturbing facial and body tics that kept people around him nervous.
+Rasputin also had a number of disturbing facial and body tics that made people around him nervous.
 While distracted or talking, his arms would jerk and his hands fluttered wildly.
 Sometimes, his whole torso would seize momentarily while he made a particularly emphatic point.

 Given the relative inactivity of Western Siberia, Grigori Rasputin started attracting crowds.
 Lacking a local church, Rasputin started holding religious services in his own house, complete with healings and miracles.